-The sinking of the 'Marquette' was a wound felt by the entirety of New Zealand, especially so soon after Gallipoli, and coupled with the fact that the loss of the medical staff could have been avoided.
-Had they travelled on the empty British hospital ship, the 'Grantully Castle', that left port the same day, they would likely have never been targeted by the submarine.
+The sinking of the 'Marquette' was a wound felt by the entirety of New Zealand, especially so soon after Gallipoli, it was particularly tragic given the loss of the medical staff could have been avoided: Had they travelled on the empty British hospital ship, the 'Grantully Castle', that left port the same day, they would likely have never been targeted by the submarine.

 More information about the sinking of the 'Marquette' and a short video can be found here, on the New Zealand History website.

 inorganic, processed material, metal, alloy, gold alloy, 18 karat gold

 inorganic, processed material, glass